rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 - (-70%) Use of innerHTML or DOM search methods (querySelector*, getElement*, etc.).
 - (-5 per error) Every error related to linters, TypeScript, or Prettier results in a 5 point penalty.
 - (-5 per instance) Each use of any in a project results in a 5 point penalty.
-- (-5 per instance) Each use of type assertion in a project results in a 5 point penalty.
+- (-5 per instance) Each use of type assertion or non-nullability assertion in a project results in a 5 point penalty.
 - (up to -50) There are unresolved mentor comments on the quality of the code or the content of the configs.

 ## Useful links